 - understand the length of a suspension, and

 - ensure the suspension is served in full.

 Misconduct applies to players, coaches and parents or team supporters alike.

-A one game suspension shall include, but no be limited to, receiving a second caution in the same game; serious foul play; or denying a goal or an obvious goal-scoring opportunity
+A 1 game suspension shall include, but not be limited to, receiving a second caution in the same game; serious foul play; or denying a goal or an obvious goal-scoring opportunity.

 An additional suspension of another game (for a total of 3 games) is mandated in the event the player’s ejection for violent conduct involved hitting, kicking, punching or fighting, racial or ethnic slurs and/or spitting on or at another.

 In addition to the suspensions for misconduct, a penalty point system to penalize those individuals who display persistent misconduct was implemented in 2014. (see: LSA Policy 214.5)

 To elevate the level of play across Louisiana, we must all work toward elevating the level of conduct of those few who display unsporting and, at times, uncivilized behavior at our soccer games.